Use These Rugby Players’ Advice To Become Fit, Fast and Strong

 The southern hemisphere’s top athletes – Bismarck du Plessis, Jan Serfontein, Siyamthanda Kolisi and Willie le Roux – are heaving, bashing and sprinting through one of the toughest tournaments in sport.
-Boost your strength, power, speed and agility with help from the fittest men in rugby.
+Boost your strength, power, speed and agility and become rugby fit with their advice.

 Build brute strength and stamina to become a non-stop wrecking ball.

 Bismarck du Plessis is forcing his wrath on a heavily weighted barbell – heaving it skywards in quick, gravity-defying bursts in the clammy Durban heat.
 It’s this force that leaves opponents shaking their heads after games, recounting how they have just been out-scrummed, out-driven and out-tackled.